devedmonton/mentoring/README.md

 You can find an ongoing discussion of Mentorhsip in the [Dev Edmonton](https://devedmonton.com/) [#Mentorship](https://devedmonton.slack.com/messages/CG3NB1P8E) channel in [Slack](https://slack.com/intl/en-ca/).

 ## Upcoming Mentorship Calls
-Friday, October 11th at 12pm
-Mark Bennett answering Javascript and Rails questions
+### Mark Bennett answering Javascript and Rails questions
+**Friday, October 11th, at 12pm MT**

 https://zoom.us/j/910866490?pwd=YUlmU0QwdFh6SkFGNE4wMHlidWVpZz09

 Meeting ID: 910 866 490
 Password: 022380

+## Attending the Mentorship Call
+To attend the call you need to install [Zoom](https://zoom.us/).
+You only need the free version/plan of Zoom.
+Once Zoom is installed please check your microphone and speakers to make sure they are working.
+If you have issues installing Zoom then please open an [issue](https://github.com/devedmonton/mentoring/issues).

 ### Asking Questions
 You can ask your question during the Mentorship Call.
 Just attend the call and wait until the mondirator prompts you.
 We do our best to get every questions answered but of course we can't gurentee it.